maniotrix/offline-ai-assistant/README.md

 ## 🛠️ Repository Structure

-> ⚡ This project is part of an experiment in AI-assisted engineering — most of the code was generated using tools like GitHub Copilot and Cursor, while the architectural logic, strategy, and reasoning were entirely human-led.
+> ⚡️ This project was built with significant help from AI coding agents like GitHub Copilot and Cursor.
+All system logic and design was directed by a human architect.

 ```
 offline-ai-assistant/